 During our tournament, we will welcome you with a delectable breakfast followed by a hearty lunch on the greens.
 This event is in conjunction with the Faculty of Medicine Homecoming weekend.

 We are proud to say that all proceeds of the tournament will directly support the Stroke Research Consortium and the uOttawa Brain and Mind Research Institute.
 The Consortium aims to systemically research the underlying mechanisms of stroke injury, improve recovery among survivors and implement delivery of care best practices for this debilitating condition.

-Join us on Saturday, September 16th 2017 to support this great cause!
+Join us in 2020 to support this great cause!